SmartIntellect

 Problem II

-No centralized workspace for report comparison
+No centralized workspace for data analysts to compare reports

 Every time I want to compare charts, I have to click back and forth across multiple pages.